melpa/melpa/README.md

 Then just use `M-x package-list-packages` to browse and install packages from MELPA and elsewhere.

+Note that you'll need to run `M-x package-refresh-contents` or `M-x package-list-packages` to ensure that Emacs has fetched the MELPA package list before you can install packages with `M-x package-install` or similar.

 ### MELPA Stable

 Packages in MELPA are built directly from the latest package source